 1. First things first, you need to decide who will be the primary owner of your team workspace.
-Ideally this should be a permanent member of the team (maybe the team lead) and who will need to have the ability to manage team licenses.
+Ideally, this should be a permanent member of the team (maybe the team lead) who will need to have the ability to manage team licenses.

 2. The person then should upgrade their Personal Workspace, as shown in this instruction setting the number of users that you will need.

 It will also make more sense to rename the Personal Workspace to Team Workspace to make it easier for the other folks to locate the right workspace once they join.

 3. Once you upgraded the workspace, you can start inviting your teammates.
 Be cautious to keep the number of invitees the Contributor role within the range of the number of users you stated when upgrading your account.
 If you go over that range, you will be automatically charged for every new Contributor.
 Note that PRO workspaces can have as many users with the charge-free Viewer role as needed.

 And that's how you set up your workspace for your team!
-If you had unanswered questions after reading this, make sure to let us know via the live chat bellow.
+If you have unanswered questions after reading this, make sure to let us know via the live chat below.